brendanmarko/Android/README.md

+---

 # Project Outline
-This project is going to serve as the first stepping stone in game development.
-Through the use of good design practices and some original ideas I am going to implement a game on the Android gaming platform.
+This project is going to serve as my first attempt at game development.
+Using the Android OS I am going to design, test and implement a Game while documentating all progress and difficulty using daily Logs when work is performed.

 ---

 # Goal
-To Design a game similiar to Space Invaders but with some fancy mechanical additions and clever AI to present a formidable challenge to the classic game.
+The ultimate goal of this project is to have a fully functioning game application that will loosely resemble Space Invaders with a more modern approach utilizing interesting levels, creative enemies with a challenging AI, a mission selection system and ship customization.

 ---

 # Roadmap

+---

 ### Completed

+---

   [x] Display GameView within Fragment

   [x] Transfer all Views into Fragments for easier management

   [x] Send information between Fragments in real-time to register button clicks

   [x] Hit detection for Projectiles and Ships

   [x] Concurrency issues when add/remove during gameplay

   [x] Utilize Fragments to Display Gameview/Controller

 ---

 ### To-do

+---

   [ ] ViewPort class

   [ ] Level creation and design

+---